GovReady/govready/README.md

 # Install govready using curl. govready will install OpenSCAP and SCAP-Security-Content
 curl -Lk https://raw.githubusercontent.com/GovReady/govready/master/install.sh | sudo bash

-# switch to root so scanner can run all tests properly
+# Switch to root so scanner can run all tests properly
 su -

 # Create a directory and cd into it